-As a child, Taban Shoresh was a refugee from the Kurdistan Region of Iraq, as her family fled Saddam Hussein’s dictatorship.
-After the collapse of his regime and the rise and fall of the Islamic State, Taban decided to return to the Kurdistan region to help women and girls in the region.
+As a child, Taban Shoresh was a refugee from the Kurdistan Region of Iraq, due to her family’s flight from Saddam Hussein’s dictatorship.
+After the collapse of his regime and the rise and fall of the Islamic State, Taban decided to return to the Kurdistan region to help women and girls.
 In this interview with sister-hood Taban tells her story and outlines her project.

 You were detained with your mother at just four years old by operatives of Saddam Hussein’s government.
 Can you explain why that was, and what happened to you?

 My family are Kurdish from the Iraqi region of Kurdistan.
 My father was politically active; he was a poet and Peshmerga defending Kurdish rights.
 For this, he was on Saddam Hussein’s most wanted list.
 I was captured with along with my mother and grandparents in the hope that he would turn himself in, or that my mother and grandparents would disclose his whereabouts.
 Neither of these things happened.

 At the time, anyone that was politically active against Saddam Hussein’s pan-Arabist ideology could be killed.
 The Kurds were heavily persecuted for their identity – the ‘Anfal’ genocide campaign by Saddam Hussein resulted in 182,000 losing their lives.
 It was also dangerous for most Kurds who were fleeing for their lives or in hiding because the Iran- Iraq war was going on.
 Many of the places that would be targeted in this war were rural areas – which were where Kurds would hide to get away from persecution from Saddam’s regime.
 So staying alive was very hard.

 How and why did you and your family escape the Kurdish region?